New York Mets: Mascots

 Mr. Met is the official mascot of the New York Mets.
 He was introduced on the cover of game programs in 1963, when the Mets were still playing at the Polo Grounds in northern Manhattan.
 When the Mets moved to Shea Stadium in 1964, fans were introduced to a live costumed version.
 Mr. Met is believed to have been the first mascot in Major League Baseball to exist in human (as opposed to artistically rendered) form.

 Mrs. Met (formerly Lady Met) is the female counterpart to Mr. Met, and the couple sometimes appears with 2–3 smaller "children".

 The Mets have had two mascots other than Mr. and Mrs. Met at different points in its history.
 The franchise's original official mascot was Homer, a beagle trained by Rudd Weatherwax that lived at the Waldorf-Astoria, was sponsored by Rheingold Beer and had his own platform behind home plate at the Polo Grounds.
-The dog was not included in the ballclub's transition to Shea Stadium.
+The dog was not included in the transition to Shea Stadium.
 The brainchild of team owner Lorinda de Roulet's daughter Bebe, Mettle the mule represented the Mets for only the 1979 season.
 The name was the result of a contest won by Dolores Mapps of Mercerville, New Jersey whose explanation was that it typified the team's "spirit, ardor, stamina and courage, all of which the Mets have in abundance."
 Mettle was not retained after the franchise was sold to Nelson Doubleday Jr. and Fred Wilpon the following year.

 Theme song

 "Meet the Mets" is the Mets' signature song, written in 1961, one year before the first season, by Bill Katz and Ruth Roberts.
 It is played on the radio, during television broadcasts and at Mets' home games.
-Other songs traditionally sung at Mets home games include "Take Me Out to the Ball Game" and the Sicilian song "C'è la luna mezzo mare" during the seventh-inning stretch and Billy Joel's "Piano Man" in the middle of the eighth inning.
+Other songs traditionally sung at Mets home games include "Take Me Out to the Ball Game" and the Sicilian song "Lazy Mary" during the seventh-inning stretch and Billy Joel's "Piano Man" in the middle of the eighth inning.

+"Let's go Mets" meme

+In 2021, an internet meme involving the fan chant "let's go, Mets" began spreading through social media, particularly Twitter and TikTok.
+The meme is largely based around fictional characters unexpectedly expressing support for the team, such as Kingpin from Spider-Man: Into The Spider-Verse and characters from the video game Genshin Impact.

 Uniform and logo symbolism

 The Mets' colors are blue and orange, originally chosen to honor the city's history of National League baseball; blue for the Brooklyn Dodgers, and orange for the New York Giants.
 Blue and orange are also the colors of New York City, as seen on its flag.

-In 1998, black was added to the color scheme, although beginning with 2012 the black elements in the uniform began to be phased out, and were eliminated in 2013.
+In 1998, black was added to the color scheme.
+Beginning with 2012 the black elements in the uniform began to be phased out, and were eliminated in 2013.
+In 2021, the team reintroduced black in their alternate uniforms.